mheinzel/correct-optimisations/thesis-defence/slides.md

   - `LiveExpr` is indexed by two contexts, which seems redundant

-# Intrinsically Typed co-de-Bruijn Representation
+# Intrinsically Typed Co-de-Bruijn Representation
   - "dual" to de Bruijn indices, due to Conor McBride:
     - de Bruijn indices pick from the context "as late as possible"
     - co-de-Bruijn gets rid of bindings "as early as possible"